galaxyproject/galaxy-hub/src/events/ISMB2014/index.md

 </div>

 Galaxy has a significant presence at [ISMB 2014](http://www.iscb.org/ismb2014) and [BOSC 2014](http://www.open-bio.org/wiki/BOSC_2014).
 This page lists all known Galaxy related events and presentations.
-If you have something that isn't listed, please add it below (or send it to [mailto:outreach AT galaxyproject DOT org](Galaxy Outreach)).
+If you have something that isn't listed, please add it below (or send it to [Galaxy Outreach](mailto:outreach AT galaxyproject DOT org)).

 ## BOSC 2014